MACD histogram

 The MACD technical indicator belongs to the class of technical analysis indicators, that is, it is an oscillator and is used to calculate the trend.
 The MACD histogram is constructed using exponential moving averages (EMA): fast (up to 12) and slow (up to 29).
 It is depicted on a graph in the form of columns.

-If each price peak is less than the previous one, then the MACD is below zero.
-This concept was proposed by A. Elder.
-If the current maximums of the scales on the histogram close below or above the previous one, it means that the current development is ending, and the market requires either changes or unfolds its activities.
+If the current scale highs on the histogram close below or above the previous ones, this indicates that the current development is ending, and the market either requires changes or is reversing its activity.

 Joomla templates by a4joomla